telboy007/donjon_to_homebrewery/README.md

 ## Using GitHub Actions

+Using the GitHub action enables AI enhancements, enjoy.

 NOTE: filename, gm map and player map are all required fields when using the github action.

 1. Via the Actions tab click on `Generate Homebrewery Text`